-Each seperate email you send which does not follow this law may subject you to a penalty up to $42.53.
+Each separate email you send which does not follow this law may subject you to a penalty up to $42.53.

-Emails that are sent for advertising purposes must be clearly and obviously indicated as an ad.
+Emails that are sent for advertising purposes must be clear and indicated as an ad.

 Messages containing sexual content must contain “SEXUALLY-EXPLICIT” warnings at the beginning of the email subject line.
 Also, the information needs to be viewable only upon opening the message.